HiKey specifications

 - Skipping checksum verification and debugging a corrupt image.

-- Testing with an unreliable PSU/cable and misreading symptoms as software faults.
+- Testing with an unreliable PSU or cable and misreading the symptoms as software faults.

-- Changing multiple variables at once (kernel + DTB + userspace).
+- Changing multiple variables at once - kernel, DTB, and userspace together.

 - Attempting headless bring-up without a serial recovery option.